monster010Forks/GTA-MP-voiceChat/README.md

 ##### 0.1.2 (13.08.2015)
  - Added `networkId` property to the socket to associate the socket with the player

+##### 0.2.0 (14.08.2015)
+ - The sockets now has a property called `networkId` which contains the network id of the player.
+ - You can now define the direct voice chat radius in the `config.js`
+ - Added utility functions
+   - Added a function to get the player object by a given network id
+   - Added a function to check return a players distance of given coordinates
+ - Added non-performant way of getting the nearest players + the socket of the nearest players
+ - Added volume decreasing depending on the players distance to the speaking player

 ## Scripts used
  - https://github.com/mattdiamond/Recorderjs